intersystems/TrakCare-Innovation-ToolKit/README.md

 ## Install without Docker

-*you will need to have IRIS for Health 2020.2+ and valid license \
+* you will need to have IRIS for Health 2020.2+ and valid license \
-**you will need to enabled HTTPS in your server so Oauth2 and smart apps can work
+** you will need to enabled HTTPS in your server so Oauth2 and smart apps can work
+*** make HSLIB database writable by mounting it as read-write.

     1- login in terminal